-Explanation: Yet another operational question.
+Explanation: This is yet another operational question.
 As a librarian, one of your critical responsibilities is to maintain and update the library’s collection of both printed and digital resources.
 With the vast number of new books and digital resources being produced each year, this is a challenging job.
 You should be able to discuss a clear and effective strategy to accomplish this.

 Question: What are some of your favorite children's books?

 Explanation: This is a general question that may be asked early in the interview.
-The purpose of this is not to understand what books you like, but to gain a better understanding of your knowledge of children’s books and how you feel about these.
-If the position you are interviewing for involves working with children, you should have both a passion for this and a broad knowledge of publications targeted at this age group.
+The purpose of this is not to understand what books you like but to gain a better understanding of your knowledge of children’s books and how you feel about them.
+If the position you are interviewing for involves working with children, you should have both a passion for them and a broad knowledge of publications targeted at this age group.

 Question: What is your position on ownership of books and media as opposed to accessing them?

-Explanation: This is an interesting question which seeks to understand your basic philosophy about collecting resources vs. having access to them.
+Explanation: This is an interesting question which seeks to understand your basic philosophy about collecting resources versus having access to them.
 The interviewer is looking for a solid argument supporting access over ownership.

 Additional Librarian Interview Questions